Please note that we are no longer taking FLQ cases

 During the FDA advisory panel, an executive from Johnson & Johnson, manufacturer of the FLQ Levaquin, testified that FLQs can indeed cause peripheral neuropathy.
-With federal knowledge of such a relationship dating back to 2003 and the manufacturer’s continued aversion in regards to warning the general public of such a correlation, it is clear that many of these unfortunate instances of peripheral neuropathy could have been avoided.
+With federal knowledge of such a relationship dating back to 2003 and the manufacturer’s continued aversion in regard to warning the public of such a correlation, it is clear that many of these unfortunate instances of peripheral neuropathy could have been avoided.
 Unfortunately, it’s too late for thousands of victims who have used FLQ’s to treat infections and now suffer from permanent peripheral neuropathy.

 Sanders Phillips Grossman is currently accepting cases across the United States and Puerto Rico from people who have been diagnosed with peripheral neuropathy after taking certain FLQ antibiotics.

-- Parenthesia (nerve tingling, prickling, or burning)
+- Parenthesia (nerve-tingling, prickling, or burning)

 - Pain that is shooting or stabbing